 However, it is not necessary that all websites have to obtain the most secure EV Certificate, every owner may just select the appropriate certificate that suits the nature of their website.
 You may click here to find out how to choose the appropriate certificate for your website.

-As the largest Internet service provider in South East Asia, WebNIC offers SSL solutions from RapidSSL, Thawte, and GeoTrust ensuring our partners and their customers are safe browsing the World Wide Web.
+As the largest Internet service provider in South East Asia, WebNIC offers web security and SSL solutions from RapidSSL, Thawte, and GeoTrust ensuring our partners and their customers are safe browsing the World Wide Web.
 Click here to join us as a web-service reseller.